danielsaidi/ApiKit/README.md

 ## Getting Started

-ApiKit builds on the basic concept of environments and routes and provides lightweight types that make it easy to integrate with any REST-based APIs.

 In short, this is how you could model the [Yelp](https://yelp.com) v3 API evironment, as well as a restaurant fetch route: